Rose Water For Skin: Benefits, How To Use, And Side Effects

 • May Hydrate Your Skin: Rosewater feels refreshing on the skin and can help keep it hydrated.
 It is popularly used in toners to minimize the appearance of pores, as mists to refresh your makeup, soothe sunburns, and boost the efficacy of DIY masks, or as an essence.
 Traditionally, women bathed in rose water to keep their skin soft, smooth, and glowing.

 • Has Antimicrobial Effects: Rose essential oil has antimicrobial effects.
 A study found that the essential oil and absolute had a strong antibacterial effect against strains of Aureus (cause acne), E. Coli, C. Violaceum, and several other bacteria (1).
-Since rose water contains rose oil, it may also help minimize acne and keep your skin healthy.
+Since rose water contains rose oil, using rose water for acne may help minimize inflammation and breakouts and keep your skin healthy.

 • May Heal Wounds: Traditionally, rose oil is used for wound healing (1).
 Rose oil has anti-inflammatory benefits and antimicrobial properties.
 It contains rose oil, so using rose water may also help heal wounds.
 It is a common home remedy for soothing razor burns.